micahglausier/meet/README.md

 Scenarios
 Scenario 1:
-When user hasn’t specified a number, 32 is the default number Given the user has not selected the number of events they want to see per city When the user receives the list of events in that city Then a number of 32 events should be displayed by default
+When user has not specified a number let 32 be the default number Given that a user has not specified a number of events When selecting cities
+Then a default number of 32 is loaded on the page

 Scenario 2:
-User can change the number of events they want to see Given the user received a list of 32 events per selected city When the user wants to see more or less events per city Then they should be able to adjust the event number
+User can change the number of events they want to see Given that the user does not want to view all events When user changes the number of events in the input box Then the User should be able to change the number of events they want to see.

 Feature 4: Use the App When Offline
 User story